 2 FWD, RWD or 4WD?

 Most modern cars are front-wheel drive.
 Some vehicles, usually executive saloons and estates or high-performance cars, are rear-wheel drive.
-SUVs are often, but not always, 4x4s.
-Some estates and MPVs have 4×4 versions, such as the Volkswagen Passat Alltrack.
+Caravanners looking for the best SUVs for towing caravans will find this type of car will often, but not always, be a 4×4.
+Some estates and MPVs have 4×4 versions, such as the Audi A6 Avant Quattro.

-Setting aside the question of value for a moment, 4WD vehicles generally make the best towing vehicles, especially if you plan to tour all year or often stay on farm campsites.
+Setting aside the question of value for a moment, 4WD vehicles generally make the best choice, especially if you plan on regularly towing a caravan in winter or often stay on farm campsites.
 They also weigh more than 2WD models, which helps with matching ratios.

 However, a 4WD model isn’t necessarily going to be the right choice for everyone.